score-spec/spec/CONTRIBUTING.md

 11. In the description of the pull request, explain the changes that you made, any issues you think exist with the pull request you made, and any questions you have for the maintainer.
 It's OK if your pull request is not perfect (no pull request is), the reviewer will be able to help you resolve any problems and improve it!
 12. Wait for the pull request to be reviewed by a maintainer.
 13. Introduce changes to the pull request if the reviewing maintainer recommends them.
+14. Merge your pull request once approved.
-14. Celebrate your success after your pull request is merged!
+15. Celebrate your success after your pull request is merged!

 ## Feature requests